vispy/vispy/README.rst

 ------------

 Vispy runs on Python 2.6+ and Python 3.3+ and depends on NumPy.
-You also need a backend (PyQt4/PySide, glfw, GLUT, pyglet, or SDL).
+You also need a backend (PyQt4/PySide, glfw, pyglet, SDL, or wx).

 As Vispy is under heavy development at this time, we highly recommend you to use the development version on Github (master branch).
 You need